baturalpguven/Yolov5-JetsonNano-Person_Counter/README.md

-The code to run is detect.py to detect the # of people
+Run detect.py to detect the # of people.
+All the significant changes made in that script.
+To run the original code go to the original repo.
+Details given below.